cybrneon/head-md-future-of-drawing/process/2023-12-13/readme.md

 ## Call with Douglas
 We need to have goals.
 I need to ask questions for me.
 > I'm thinking probably testing one story reading it with pauses and seeing how people react and absorb the information to end up drawing.
 And the same story where I read it in a go without pauses?

 This is too subtle!
 <br>
 I need to see the nature of the story
 How much information I give to the user, How much I give to the person that's going to draw.

-## Story 1 - original
+## Story 1
 Once upon a time, a river.
 <br>
 <br>